 [Briefly detail the problems you are trying to overcome, the potential solution and the implications of doing/ not doing it.
 See example:]

-Presently there is no real Intranet as such servicing the entire Flowercorp business and its subsidiaries.

-What exists is a loose arrangement of homepages bearing an array of links to internal systems and resources and external web sites, with little or no navigation or instruction on how to find information.
+As we have discussed in the Executive Summary above, Radiant Solar has no structure or central point for communications, collaboration and access to internal processes servicing the entire Radiant Solar business and locations.
+We have done some adhoc work building SharePoint team sites here and there.
+What exists is a loose arrangement of homepages bearing an array of links to internal systems and resources and external web sites, with little or no context or navigation how to find information.

-In some cases, Business Units or Departments do not have a presence on the Intranet, forcing them to manually fulfill repetitive requests for commonly used forms and information throughout the organization.
+In some cases, Departments do not have a presence on the Intranet, forcing them to manually fulfill repetitive requests for commonly used forms and information throughout the organization.

-Those Business Units that do have Intranet sites, do not follow any Group technology or information standard, often using disparate web development tools that impede the ability to quickly and efficiently update and/or change information on the site.
+Those Departments that do have Intranet sites, do not follow any group technology or information standard, often using disparate web development tools that impede the ability to quickly and efficiently update and/or change information on the site.

-The lack of a formalized Group approach to corporate and operational information via a standardized Intranet platform is an efficiency opportunity lost to business operations.
+The lack of a formalized Group approach to corporate and operational information and processes via a standardized Intranet platform is an efficiency opportunity lost to business operations.

+The current infrastructure has the following impacts:

+Employee productivity: Accessing internal services can time consuming for employees to find what they need and frustrating because they have to access multiple systems which require multiple sign-ins and user interfaces for core business processes.

+Management Visibility: With disparate systems, it is very get a picture of department productivity.
+HR has requested another resource, how do we measure the need?
+Are lost requests for credit checks to finance impacting sales?
+How quickly does IT resolve issues?
+Internal services productivity impact all aspects of the company and there is no visibility into performance.

+Chaotic Communications: With a distributed workforce, how do we communicate news, alerts, or the latest industry news?
+If through email, do all employees see it?
+Did it get lost?
+Where do they find the latest time-off policy?
+How do we build our culture, get executive perspectives out to employees?
+We have no central place or process for communications.

+Limited Access: Many of our systems are still on servers housed at one location and require VPN to access them.
+Very few of the systems provide mobile device support or if they do, each is implemented differently for the type of device.

+Growing IT Costs: We keep adding new standalone systems.
+Each requires administration and maintenance.
+Another userid for every employee, separate back-up, storage management and recurring subscription or maintenance dollars.
+Plus, because of lack of integration, re-keying data between systems takes time and is error prone.

-Flowercorp businesses and others are suffering loss of productivity as employees are forced to search, often manually, via word of mouth or email, for information.
-Similarly, the Business Units providing services are resorting to resource-intensive manual methods to manage requests for and receipt of standard forms and other requirements from their customers.
+Radiant Solar is suffering loss of productivity as employees are forced to search, often manually, via word of mouth or email, for information.
+Additionally when using operational processes such as time-off requests, travel requests or expense submittal they need to sign-in to multiple sysetms and learn multiple user interfaces to successfully complete the business process.
+For those processes requiring approval, their managers face the same hurdles.
+Similarly, the departments providing services (HR, IT, Finance etc.) are resorting to resource-intensive manual methods to manage requests for and receipt of standard forms and other requirements from their customers – the employee.

-Organizational Intranets are now an accepted method of providing efficient and cost effective access to information for the purpose of running a business.
-The Flowercorp businesses are currently denied this time and resource saving opportunity.
+Organizational Intranets are now an accepted method of providing efficient and cost effective access to information and processes for the purpose of running a business.
+The Radiant Solar organization is currently denied this time and resource saving opportunity.

 Recommended Solution